buildingSMART/documents-API/README.md

 #### 2.2.1.1.
 Automatic download of a file previously uploaded or downloaded

-The Application detects, using previously stored information, that new document versions exists.
-The Application obtains the User's approval and downloads the new version and makes the files available to the User.
+The Client Application detects, using previously stored information, that new document versions exists.
+The Client Application obtains the User's approval and downloads the new versions and makes the files available to the User.

 ### 2.2.2.
 Upload Files

-The User, using the Application, selects local files to upload to the CDE.
-The Application directs to user to the CDE Web UI.
-The user enters, for each file, the required document metadata on the CDE.
-The Application then uploads the files to the CDE.
-The CDE combines the files with the user-entered metadata and registers a new document.
-The user can continue workin while the files are uploaded in the background.
+The User, using the Client Application, selects local files to upload to the CDE.
+The Client Application directs the user to the CDE Web UI where the user enters, for each file, the required document metadata as required by the CDE.
+The Client Application then uploads the files to the CDE.
+The CDE combines the files with the user-entered metadata and registers new document versions.
+The uUer can continue using the Client Application while the files are uploaded in the background.

 <p align="center">
   <img src="Images/upload-storyboard.png">
 </p>

 ### 2.2.3.
-Using Documents API and BCF API Together
+Using the Documents API and BCF API Together

-Documents API and BCF API can be used together in an Application that has implemented both APIs.
-A user who is working with an Application that implements both APIs can download the Models directly from the CDE using the Documents API and create issues about them using the BCF API.
+Documents API and BCF API can be used together by a Client Application that has implemented both APIs.
+A User who is working with a Client Application that implements both APIs can download models directly from the CDE using the Documents API and manage issues relating to those models using the BCF API.
 A configuration, where documents are controlled by one CDE and BCF issues are controlled by another CDE is also supported.

 #### 2.2.3.1.
 BCF File References

-BCF API compatible servers offer endpoints to list project model files, which are stored on a CDE.
+BCF API compatible CDEs offer endpoints to list project model files, which are stored on a CDE.
 To connect the model resolution from BCF API file references with documents stored on a CDE implementing the Documents API, the `reference` part of a `file_GET` is returned by the BCF server with a specific protocol `documents` and a link to the `document_version` url on the CDE server.
 The scheme for the actual request to obtain the document version data is assumed to be `https`.

-BCF API `file_GET` example:
+BCF API `project_file_information` example:

 ```json
 {